huytjuh/Subsequence-Time-Series-Clustering/README.md

 * Train STS Clustering
 ```
 #!./scripts/run_train.sh
-python3
+python3 train.py
 ```
-* Test Recommender System
+* Test STS Clustering on ARIMA forecasting model
 ```
-#!./scripts/run_train.sh
+#!./scripts/run_main.sh
-Rscript main.R
+pyton3 main.py --model ARIMA
 ```

 ## Algorithms
-The table below lists the recommender algorithms currently available in the repository.
-Python scripts are linked under the Code column, explaining in detail the math and implementation of the algorithm including comments and documentations.
+The table below lists the global measures describing the univariate time-series obtained using advanced statistical operations that best capture the underlying characteristics of the given time horizon.
+The following global characteristics are measured and scaled normally: Trend, Seasonality, Periodicity, Serial Correlation, Skewness, Kurtosis, Non-Linearity, Self-Similarity, and Chaos.
+References and formulas are linked in the Reference column, explaining in detail the math and implementation of the statistics.

 | Algorithms                                | Type                                   | Description                                                                                                                                                                                                                       | Code |
 |-------------------------------------------|----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|